Owez/lights-out/README.md

-# LightsOut/`lights_out`
+# LightsOut

-LightsOut is a discord bot that monitors other bots outages and general discord outages.
+A downtime reporting discord bot for other discord bots.
 It is designed to be customisable and no-nonsense.

 ## Running

-Install `discord.py` with pip on python 3.6 or above and run:
+Install `discord.py` using pip on Python 3.6 or above and run:

 ```python
 python3 lights_out.py